-This Unicorn Chip cookies recipe is packed with vanilla goodness, using Nestle Unicorn Chips (vanilla candy morsels) and a secret ingredient.
+This White Chocolate Chip Pudding Cookies recipe is packed with vanilla goodness and a fun secret ingredient.
 It makes a wonderfully soft cookie that almost melts in your mouth.

 Have a browse at all

-The secret ingredient that takes this cookie recipe to an extreme level of goodness is vanilla pudding mix!
+The secret ingredient that takes these white chocolate chip pudding cookies to an extreme level of goodness is vanilla pudding mix!
 You won’t believe the difference.

 The pudding mix adds intense vanilla flavor and makes the cookies more moist.
+It’s the same thing you may have seen with cake mixes that include pudding right in the mix.
 Delicious!

 Making Uniform Cookies

-You’ll make nicely sized unicorn chip cookies with a cookie scoop.
+You’ll make nicely sized pudding cookies with a cookie scoop.
 Using a cookie scoop makes perfectly sized little mounds of cookie dough.
 It looks nice to have a stack of cookies of the same size, of course.
 But, there is another purpose as well.

-It’s best to have your cookies of a uniform size so everything finishes baking at the same time so you have all soft and chewy cookies instead of some soft and some crunchy.
+It’s best to have your cookies of a uniform size so everything finishes baking at the same time.
+You don’t want some of your cookies to be soft and chewy cookies while some are crunchy.

 Tools Can Make a Difference Too